ProRpProjectejejehehe/Nnn/README.md

 ## What's New

 We have introduced a free version of GDrive-X Tool.
 It lets you stream Google Photos Video same as GDrive-X Premium Tool.
 However there are some limitations.
-It works on API.
-Free <b>API Key: <u>dac0d6d26ece8033</u></b>.
+It works on API. <b>Free API Key: <u>dac0d6d26ece8033</u></b>.
 Below are limitations placed on GDrive-X Free Tool:

 <ul>
    <li>No Advertisement ( To keep this service free of cost, we depend on advertisement.
 It comes installed with our video ads.
 We'll never add pop or popunder ads )</li>